gostevedore/gostevedore.github.io/content/en/docs/_index.md

 Automate the building of related Docker images by defining their relationships and dependencies

 ### Credentials
-Store credentials to log in to your Docker registry, AWS Elastic Container Registry or git a server
+Store credentials to log in to your Docker registry, AWS Elastic Container Registry or a Git server

 ### Promote
 Easily promote or copy Docker images from one registry to another using Stevedore's image promotion feature